MSchmoecker/StacklandsHigherUI/Readme.md

 ![BepInExSetup](Docs/Showcase.png)

 ## Config
-The height of the info box can be set individually and the remaining space is filled with the sidebar.
+The height of the info box can be set custom and the remaining space is filled with the sidebar.
 The config entries are generated after the first start at `BepInEx/config/com.maxsch.stacklands.higherui.cfg`.

 ## Installation